David Martin (English politician): Parliamentary career

 Martin served as a Teignbridge District councillor from 1979 to 1983.
 He stood for Yeovil at the 1983 general election but was defeated.

-He served as the Conservative Member of Parliament for Portsmouth South from 1987 until 1997 general election, when he was unseated by the Liberal Democrat candidate Mike Hancock.
+He served as the Conservative Member of Parliament for Portsmouth South from 1987 until 1997 general election, in 1990 serving as PPS to Defence Minister Rt Hon Alan Clark MP then from 1990 to 1994 PPS to Foreign Secretary Rt Hon Douglas Hurd.
+In 1997, he was unseated by the Liberal Democrat candidate Mike Hancock.
 He stood again at the 2001 general election in the seat of Rugby and Kenilworth and at the 2005 general election in the seat of Bristol West but was unsuccessful on both occasions.

 Family

-According to a source he is married to Basia Dowmunt and has one son and three daughters, including the fiction novel author Cesca Major (née Martin).
+According to a source, he is married to Basia Dowmunt and has one son and three daughters, among which is the fiction novel author, Cesca Major (née Martin).
 He is also paternal uncle of Coldplay's lead vocalist, Chris Martin.